Knowing the various types of income is important.

 Simply put… the more types of income you have, the greater your freedom.

 Personally, this has been something I have taken seriously over the past year.
 It was quick to realize the outside influences have on our income.
-So, we made the conscious decision to develop different types of income.
+So, we made the conscious decision to develop different income sources.

 Money and Freedom

-Money doesn’t buy happiness and it never will.
+Money does not buy happiness and it never will.

 However, money gives you choices, which give you freedom.